Jim Crockett Jr.: Third term

 Crockett was elected to a third term as NWA President in 1987.
 That same year he bought out Championship Wrestling from Florida and the Universal Wrestling Federation (UWF), thus acquiring such talent as wrestler Sting and commentator Jim Ross.
 Although initially planning to keep the UWF and NWA as separate promotions in order to promote an annual inter-promotional event similar to the Super Bowl, Crockett instead moved the old UWF headquarters from Tulsa, Oklahoma to Dallas, Texas. and incorporated its stars into his own promotion.

 Crockett promoted his company, JCP, as the NWA, since he owned six NWA territories and was the NWA President, much to the confusion of fans.

 Crockett sells his promotion to Ted Turner

 By November 1988, Crockett was near bankruptcy and, through promoter Jim Barnett, sold his company to Ted Turner, who renamed it World Championship Wrestling (WCW).
 Crockett remained NWA President until 1991.

 Short-lived attempts at returning to wrestling

-Crockett attempted a return to wrestling with a wrestling network in 1994 called the World Wrestling Network.
-It was short-lived, and he left the sport for good in 1995.
-Crockett also brought the NWA back to the Dallas Sportatorium for an equally brief tenure during this time.
+In the early 1990s, Crockett attempted a return to wrestling, briefly serving a fourth term as NWA President.
+In 1994, Crockett launched the World Wrestling Network, an NWA-affiliated wrestling network.
+Crockett also brought the NWA back to the Dallas Sportatorium.
+Both projects were short-lived, and he left the sport for good in 1995.